kristinakoneva/guess-or-pass/README.md

 ## Useful Utils
 - [`OrientationInfo`](https://github.com/kristinakoneva/guess-or-pass/blob/main/Guess%20or%20Pass/Guess%20or%20Pass/ui/shared/utils/OrientationInfo.swift) - inspired by the following [thread](https://forums.developer.apple.com/forums/thread/126878) and used for obtaining device orientation information.
 It is primarily used for determining the device orientation when a user opens some action sheet - when the orientation sheet is landscape, a "Close" button is displayed on the action sheet because the user cannot dismiss it otherwise.
 - [`NotificationManager`](https://github.com/kristinakoneva/guess-or-pass/blob/main/Guess%20or%20Pass/Guess%20or%20Pass/ui/shared/utils/NotificationManager.swift) - uses the [`UNUserNotificationCenter`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenter) to check and request notification permissions and schedule local notifications.
+- [`LocationPickerForSwiftUI`](https://github.com/alessiorubicini/LocationPickerForSwiftUI) - package dependency which is used on the reminder screen for selecting the event location.
+- [`CLGeocoder`](https://developer.apple.com/documentation/corelocation/clgeocoder) - interface which is used for converting the selected geographic coordinates into a user-friendly location name when setting reminders for events.
+- [`CLLocationManager`](https://developer.apple.com/documentation/corelocation/cllocationmanager) - used for managing location permissions and locating the user on the reminder screen.
+- [`AVCaptureDevice`](https://developer.apple.com/documentation/avfoundation/avcapturedevice) - used for managing the camera permissions when selecting/changing the avatar.
+- [`UIImagePickerController`](https://developer.apple.com/documentation/uikit/uiimagepickercontroller) - a view controller used for opening the photo gallery or the device's camera when choosing the avatar.